frnmst/mcmc-comparisons/README.md

                                         character and specifing the SWI then
                                         XSB the experiment name, like this:
                                         'experiment_name_swi:experiment_name_xsb'
+    --first-experiment-only             keep the first experiment and discard all the others while plotting.
+The CSV file will remain unaltered
     -g, --graph                         run the plot script after the experiments --graph-only                        run the plot script only
     -h, --help                          print this help